-43. Cenres can be designated to conduct MER-Non-nuclear Pollution for oil and/or other non-nuclear hazardous and noxious substance(s) depending on their capabilities;
+4. Cenres can be designated to conduct MER-Non-nuclear Pollution for oil and/or other non-nuclear hazardous and noxious substance(s) depending on their capabilities;

-5. Designated centres can have a global, coverage or an ocean basin (Atlantic, Pacific, Indian, Arctic and Southern Ocean), or part of an ocean basin (e.g. North/South Atlantic/Pacific/Indian Ocean) coverage; The basin of Southern Ocean is defined in accordance with International Hydrographic Organization (IHO) Resolution 02/2023 - Recognition of the Southern Ocean and consequences on the limits of some global sea areas;
+5. Designated centres can have a global, an ocean basin (Atlantic, Pacific, Indian, Arctic and Southern Ocean), or part of an ocean basin (e.g. North/South Atlantic/Pacific/Indian Ocean) coverage;

-64. Designated RSMC-MER may wish to develop a web interface for registered users to submit the Request Form in case of incident;
+6. Designated RSMC-MER may wish to develop a web interface for registered users to submit the Request Form in case of incident;